matchmore/documentation/geomatching.md

 }
 ```

 * a.
-Use the wrapper MatchMore and call the method startUsingMainDevice() to start the registration of the app running device in Matchmore service.
+Use the wrapper MatchMore and call the method startUsingMainDevice() to start the registration of the application running on your device in Matchmore service.
 * b.
-MatchMore SDK's methods are generally having an asynchronous callback.
-To handle that, you need to declare a closure.
-Callback result is an enum, you need to unwrap it.
-When it is a success, the callback returns the object created in Matchmore's side, else when it is a failure, the callback is an error containing a message that describes what failed.
+MatchMore SDK's methods are generally using an asynchronous callback.
+To handle it, you need to declare a closure.
+Callback's result is an enum, so you need to unwrap it.
+When it is a success, the callback returns the `Device` object that has been created, when it is a failure, the callback provides you with an `Error` object containing a message to describe why it has failed.

 In case of success, Matchmore returns a new device object with all of the relevant details:
 ```JSON